matteomessmer/RWAExample/README.md

 In this repo there is the project of the Day 2 of the RealWear Developer Academy

 # The project in this repo
-This is the first project I made for the HMT-1 device.
+This is the first Android Studio project I made for the HMT-1 device.

 This app has a button that when pressed open the Camera App to take a photo.
 After a photo has been taken it opens the document Viewer